-Ahead of ANZAC Round, Rugby.com.au along with Honorary Statistician Matthew Alvarez has taken a look back at the incredible efforts by Wallabies who served, focusing on Cecil Ramalli - the Wallaby who survived Nagasaki.
+To honour the Wallabies wearing the First Nations jersey against Argentina, Rugby.com.au along with Honorary Statistician Matthew Alvarez has taken a look back at the incredible efforts by First Nations Wallabies - reflecting on the profile done on Cecil Ramalii: the Wallaby who survived Nagasaki.

-However, in rather extraordinary circumstances, his most remarkbale claim to fame came during World War II as he survived the atom bomb dropped on Nagasaki.
+However, in rather extraordinary circumstances, his most remarkable claim to fame came during World War II as he survived the atom bomb dropped on Nagasaki.

 A diminutive, scrum-half described as courageous, gallant and with a touch of genius, Ramalli was born in the Queensland-NSW border town of Mungindi to an Indian Muslim trader named Ali Ram - who subsequently changed his name to Ramalli - and Adeline Doyle, a local Aboriginal woman.